Public Art Workgroup

-- Choose a site (see considerations on selecting a wall below).
+- Choose a site (see considerations for selecting a wall below).
 Consider your space requirements and be aware that routine maintenance activities such as sidewalk sweeping or snow removal may affect the mural and the wall it is on.
 Check with the City regarding encroachment agreements and any associated fees

 - Determine the objectives and scope of the project.
 What is your goal?
 What is your vision?
 If you are the artist, it is helpful to create a mockup or maquette or your chosen design before going to step 3

 - Get written permission from the property owner, be it a private owner or the municipal government.
 If it's a private owner, detail the terms with the owner (i.e. size, content restrictions, the method of attachment, budget, and responsibility for cleaning and future maintenance).
 If the proposed site is public property, you should present your idea to the municipality.